centreon/centreon-documentation/versioned_docs/version-22.04/releases/centreon-commercial-extensions.md

 #### Bug fixes

-- [Packaging] Fixed a regression in centreon-map-server and centreon-map-engine packaging that caused a broken dependency situation with Java.
+- [Packaging] Fixed a regression in centreon-map-engine packaging that caused a broken dependency situation with Java.
 - [Server] Fixed MAP service ExecStart command to take JVM parameters into account.

 ### 22.04.9